prawnsgamers/prawnsgamers.github.io/prawns/Rules.md

 The Evolution Rule
 ==================

-Despite being more like the Pokemon version that its real counterpart, evolution in Prawns still turns one species into another, and is a very important part of the game.
+Despite being more like the Pokemon version than its real counterpart, evolution in Prawns still turns one species into another, and is a very important part of the game.
 The least evolved stage is krill, with the equally developed species of shrimp, crab, and lobster making up the evolved stage.

 ![The starting layout, with colour-coded end rows showing the evolution zones.]({{ site.baseurl }}/images/prawns/evolutionzones.png)